 - Click on "Reload directories".

 - Select a rejection ratio of 1.0 to start.
 This number now represents the (approximate) percentage of localizations that are used, so 1.0 = 100%, 0.9 ~ 90%, etc. Lower numbers result in less crosstalk, but fewer localizations (see Supplementary material).
 Then you can reduce that value accordingly with your needs and check the results.
+In the manuscript we used a threshold value of 0.96.

 - Train the SVC.
-You will get to critical pieces of information after this step.
+You will get two critical pieces of information after this step.
 First, a new window will appear that contains a scatter plot of the calibration localizations overlaid on the decision boundary from the SVC.
 This gives a visual representation of how 'good' the training is.
 Second, in your Python console window you will see the error rate from the calibration data on that decision boundary for each fluorophore as well as the number of fluorophores that have been used to train the SVC.
-Error rates of ~5% are probably good enough for what we're doing, but play with the rejection ratio to see how well you can do.
+Error rates of ~5% are acceptable, but you can play with the rejection ratio to increase or decrease the error rate according to your needs.

 - (Optional) Reduce the rejection ratio until the main cluster of points on the equal-intensity line is eliminated.

 - Test the SVC on the real data.
 This tests the SVC on the file selected above in “Data file”.
 First, select “single” for single-frame localizations and then “multi” for multi-frame localizations.
 The output of these steps are bin lists with the suffixes “indiv_single_SVC_list” and “indiv_multi_SVC_list”, respectively.
-Here the different colors are separated into different channels (there one column of the table that specifies the channel of the localization).
+Here the different colors are separated into different channels (i.e. Column 12 of the localization list now specifies the channel of the localization).

-- Check the resulting localizations in Insight3.
+- Check the resulting localizations in Insight3 or appropriate visualization software.
 There should be very little crosstalk and the fluorophores should have been classified into the different channels.

-- If you are happy with the results, Test SVC on the single-frame data set.
-Note that different Rejection ratios can used for single- and multi-frame localizations.
-Typically in single-frame localizations one needs to be restrictive.
+- If you are happy with the results, test SVC on the single-frame data set.
+Note that different rejection ratios can used for single- and multi-frame localizations.
+Typically in single-frame localizations one needs to be more restrictive.

 - Merge the single- and multi-frame localizations together.
-This will merge all the accepted localizations from single- and multi-frame lists into a bin list with a suffix “indiv_test_comb_SVC_list”
+This will merge all the accepted localizations from single- and multi-frame lists into a single .bin list with a suffix “indiv_test_comb_SVC_list”

-At this point you should have three new Insight3 .bin files with '_SVC_list.bin' suffixes.
+At this point you should have three new .bin files with '_SVC_list.bin' suffixes.
 These are the final outputs of the software.

 6. Use for 3D localizations:

+The appropriate z-calibration files for each fluorophore must be contained on the cal#z folders.
+Those values will be use according to Huang et al, Science, 20081.
+These are text files with the format below (without spaces), and values obtained experimentally with fluorescent beads for different colors:

+wx0=310.48;zrx=313.46;gx=-185.24;Ax=-0.27752;Bx=0.01521;Cx=0.0000;Dx=0.000000; wy0=275.73;zry=426.75;gy=264.75;Ay=-0.39166;By=0.02283;Cy=0.0000;Dy=0.000000

-For its use with 3D (PSF engineering approach, see Supplementary material), the same procedure should be followed, but:
+For 3D application (PSF engineering approach, see Supplementary material) the same procedure should be followed, but:

 - In the single molecule localization step with Insight3 in the background-subtracted data the astigmatic fit should be used.
 This will save two parameters in the localization list that contain the shape of the elliptical Point Spread Functions (see Supplementary material).
 Here, the ax and w values are written into the *filename*_no_bg.bin file.